 These are some of the most dangerous words I have heard people utter during the last 27 years of business consulting.
-They form a virus that stifles innovation, blinding people to the power of different perspectives, nuances of application, and the awesome potential of trying something even incrementally new.
+They form a virus that stifles innovation, blinding people to the power of different perspectives, nuances of application, and the awesome potential of trying something even slightly new.

 The insidious part is that those people infected by the virus are often not aware that their brain has been hijacked by the disease.
 Mindlessly moving from one task to the other, ignoring the treatment regimen that will restore their health.